HomeSmall BusinessIs That Directory a Link Farm?

 Quick Tip: Before submitting to any directory, check if they appear in Google’s search results for phrases like “[industry] directory” or “top [niche] websites”.
 Quality directories typically rank well for these terms.

-The Directory of Open Access Journals (DOAJ) exemplifies best practices in directory management, with rigorous quality control and clear inclusion criteria.
-While focused on academic journals rather than websites, its operational approach demonstrates how legitimate directories maintain standards.
+The Directory of Open Access Journals (DOAJ) is a good model for directory management, with strict quality control and clear inclusion criteria.
+It covers academic journals rather than websites, but the way it runs shows how a legitimate directory holds its standards.

 • URL structure analysis: Quality directories typically use logical URL hierarchies that follow their category structure